+Central Christian College of Kansas is associated with the Free Methodist Church of North America and is therefore influenced by Wesleyan heritage and practice.
 Central Christian College of Kansas welcomes ministry students from all denominational and non-denominational backgrounds.
 No requirement is placed on students to their Christian background for the Ministry and Theology Department.
 The department has a strong relationship with many local churches of different denominations providing ministry opportunities both on and off campus.
-Central Christian College of Kansas is associated with the Free Methodist Church of North America and is therefore influenced by Wesleyan heritage and practice.